yzabuair/cpplox/README.md

 We use C++23, but the only feature we really need is std::print from c++23.

-The code is chosen to be relatively simple, but tries to use a "moder"-ish version of C++.
+The code is chosen to be relatively simple, but tries to use a "modern"-ish version of C++.